pietrodn/triggerscope/slide.md

     * Hard to detect
 * **Dynamic analysis**: likely won't execute code triggered only on a future date or in a certain location.
     * Code coverage problems
+    * Can be detected and evaded
     * Even if covered, how to discern malicious behavior from benign?
 * **Manual audit**: if source code is not available, no guarantees.
+    * Code can be obfuscated

 # TriggerScope

 ## Key observation

-TriggerScope detects logic bombs by precisely analyzing and characterizing **the checks that guard a given behavior**, and to give less importance to the behavior itself.
+TriggerScope detects logic bombs by precisely analyzing and characterizing **the checks (conditionals, predicates) that guard a given behavior**.

+* It gives less importance to the (malicious) behavior itself.

 \vspace{2em}